Skip to content

 This article isn't meant to cover the theory regarding Fourier analysis nor demonstrate every single theorem or concept formally.
 I kept it simple and informal on purpose.

-Multiplicating Polynomials is Equivalent to Convolution
+Multiplicating Polynomials Is Equivalent to Convolution

 First, let's talk about the concept of convolutions.
 An easy way to understand what a convolution is is by using polynomial multiplication as an example, which is in itself a convolution.
 We'll specifically be using discrete convolutions, as opposed to convolutions that operate on continuous functions.